Annual Catch Limits: West Coast

 Trends in Annual Catch Limits

-The charts provided (see below) show the ACLs for allocated stocks in the Shorebased IFQ Program from 2011 through 2015.
-There has not been large variability in ACLs over the five-year period, and for some stocks ACLs increased in recent years.
+The charts provided (see below) show the ACLs for allocated stocks in the Shorebased IFQ Program from 2011 through 2017.
+In general, there has not been large variability in ACLs over the seven-year period, and for some stocks ACLs increased considerably in recent years.
 As discussed by Brinson and Thunberg (2013), catch share programs do not directly affect decisions about ACLs, but indirectly affect those determinations because catch share programs are typically implemented coincident with enhanced catch accounting and monitoring requirements, which can reduce management uncertainty and scientific uncertainty.
 Provisions of the Shorebased IFQ Program, including the accountability measures listed above, together with increased levels of at-sea observer coverage, are expected to contribute to a reduction in uncertainty.

 Brinson, A. and E. Thunberg.
 2013.
 The Economic Performance of U.S. Catch Share Programs.
 National Marine Fisheries Service, NOAA Technical Memorandum NMFS-F/SPO-133.